-Arudara Darshan, also known as Arudra festival, is an auspicious day dedicated to Lord Shiva in Tamil Calendar and it celebrates ‘the cosmic dance’ of Lord Siva as Nataraja.
-Arudara Darshan 2013 Date is December 18.
+Arudra Darshan, also known as Arudra festival, is an auspicious day dedicated to Lord Shiva in Tamil Calendar and it celebrates ‘the cosmic dance’ of Lord Siva as Nataraja.
+Arudra Darisanam 2015 date is January 5.
 Arudara Darshanam is observed on the full moon day in the Tamil month of Margali (Margazhi Masam).
 Arudra festival is celebrated with fervor in Lord Shiva temples in Tamil Nadu,

 Sri Lanka, Singapore, Malaysia, South Africa, and in other parts of the world by Tamil speaking population.
 Australia

 Arudara Darshan festival is of great importance at the